The Advertiser-Publisher Relationship

 Below are some examples of brands that spend billions of dollars ($USD) per year on advertising:

-Large brands, such as those listed above, are often represented by advertising agencies, whose job it is to:
+Large brands, such as those listed above, are often represented by advertising agencies, whose job is to:

 Create the campaign: Designing the graphical elements and message of the ad.